CoderDojo-Content/Intermediate-Unity/en/CreatingYourGameWorld.md

     ![](assets/LightInspector.png)
 Click "Add Layer...".
 In the first open layer type "Background" and go back to the "Directional Light" **Inspector**.
 Click the **Culling Mask** drop down menu and select "Everything".
 Now deselect the "Background" in the **Culling Mask**.
 The **Culling Mask** will now say "Mixed...".
 Go to your "Background" object's **Inspector** and select the layer drop down menu and set it to the "Background" layer you just created.
 There will be no more shadow!

 7. To control the game with scripts without attaching them to a 3D object, "Empty Objects" can be used.
 Create an "Empty Object"(**GameObject > CreateEmpty**).
-Name this "Asteroid".
+Name this "Asteroids".
 Create another called "Lasers".

 8. Your scene should look like this when it is done!